Board of Directors

 The board of directors is elected by shareholders to govern Telecom in the interests of shareholders and to protect and enhance the value of the assets of Telecom.
 The board is the overall and final body responsible for all decision-making within the company.
 In carrying out its role, the board works to enhance the value of Telecom in the interests of Telecom and its shareholders.
 The Board Charter (PDF 121KB) describes the board's role and responsibilities and regulates internal board procedure.
 The board has also delegated a number of its responsibilities to board committees.
 The role of each committee is described below.
 To enhance efficiency, the board has delegated to the CEO and subsidiary company boards the day-to-day leadership and management of the Company.
 The CEO has, in some cases, formally delegated certain authorities to his direct reports and has established a formal delegated authority framework for those direct reports to sub-delegate certain authorities within set limits.

-As at 30 June 2012, the board comprised seven directors: being a non-executive chairman, an executive director (the CEO) and six non-executive directors.
-On 13 August 2012 the new CEO, Simon Moutter, joined the board as an executive director and the board now comprises eight directors.
+As at 30 June 2013, the board comprised eight directors: being a non-executive chairman, and six non-executive directors and the CEO and executive director, Simon Moutter.
 The board has a broad range of experience and skills appropriate to meet its objectives.
 Areas of expertise and experience include telecommunications, finance, legal, brand, marketing, accounting, governance and international business.
 For details of individual directors see About Telecom/Board of Directors.

 The chairman is elected by the board from the non-executive directors.
 The board supports the separation of the role of chairman and CEO.
 The chairman's role is to manage and provide leadership to the board and to facilitate the board's interface with the CEO.
-The current chairman, Mark Verbiest, who was appointed on 1 December 2011, upon the Demerger taking effect, is a non-executive director and, as required by the board charter, is independent on the basis outlined below.
+The current chairman, Mark Verbiest, who was appointed on 1 December 2011 (and re-elected on 28 September 2012), is a non-executive director and, as required by the board charter, is independent on the basis outlined below.

 The board is committed to having a majority of directors who are judged by the board to be independent of judgement and character and free of material relationships with Telecom and/or other entities and people who might influence, or could be perceived by others to influence, such judgement.

-In setting the criteria for determining independence, the board considered the requirements under the NZSX Listing Rules, the NYSE listing standards, and the guidance provided in the ASX Corporate Governance Council's Principles and Recommendations.
+In setting the criteria for determining independence, the board considered the requirements under the NZSX Listing Rules, and the guidance provided in the ASX Corporate Governance Council's Principles and Recommendations.
 Independence standards consistent with the requirements of these jurisdictions have been adopted by Telecom and are contained in the board charter.
 Telecom's board charter requires a majority of directors to be independent.
-As a result of the delisting of Telecom's ADSs from the NYSE, the board may re-assess the criteria it uses to determine director independence in FY13.

 While the board has not set financial materiality thresholds for determining independence, it considers all relationships on a case-by-case basis, and, as a general policy, considers a threshold of 5% to be relevant in determining materiality.
 When determining independence, relationships are considered from the perspective of both Telecom and the customer or supplier.